man27382210/tutorial-graphql/docs/play/basic/README.md

 But still, we have some problem need to deal with:

 - No cache: Means each refresh time will re-send the request.
-- Type / Schema check: There is no type / schema checking during compile time, which means we will have no ideal if schema has wrong field before we made a real request.
+- Type / Schema check: There is no type / schema checking during develop/compile time, which means we will have no ideal if schema has wrong field before we made a real request.
-- State less: In this example we use context api to control App state, is there anything more convenient then make our component more state less?

-Due to those reason, GraphQL community jump out two library --> [Apollo]() / [Relay]().
+Due to those reason, GraphQL community jump out two library --> [Apollo](https://www.apollographql.com/) / [Relay](https://facebook.github.io/relay/).

 Next step will introduce Apollo Client and this community's echosystem.